sharma1981/liteExchange/README.md

 **How to debug the project on Linux using VisualStudio code :** Build the project for debug mode and open the source directory and VisualStudioCode.
 Source directory provides a launch.json supporting GCC on Linux and MSVC on Windows.
 Therefore choose GDB in VSCode debug options before starting debugging and then press F5.

 **How to build the project on Linux from Windows with Visual Studio 2017 :** You will need to install Linux C++ feature during VS2017 installation.
 Then after making sure that your Linux has SSH, you will need your Linux machine SSH details to your Visual Studio.
+You will also need to copy lieExchange directory to your home directory ( ~/ ).
 After that you will be able to build and debug on remote Linux.
 For details please see https://nativecoding.wordpress.com/2018/02/24/visual-studio-for-existing-remote-linux-c-projects/

 **How to build the project on Windows with Visual Studio 2017 :** Go to "build/windows_msvc_visual_studio" directory and use SLN file to launch VS with the project